 Season 1, Episode 10

-Nurturing young minds and beyond: The Omega-3 connection
+Nurturing young minds and beyond: The omega-3 connection with Dr. Richard Bazinet

 Original Air Date: November 30, 2023